 Piston skirt is fitted in both two stroke and four stroke engines.
 It has different function for different engines.
-In large cross head two stroke engines with uniflow scavenging these skirts are short in length and are fitted to act as a guide and to stabilize the position of the piston inside the liner.
+In large cross head two stroke engines with uni-flow scavenging these skirts are short in length and are fitted to act as a guide and to stabilise the position of the piston inside the liner.
 It is generally made of cast iron.
 The diameter of the skirt is usually kept slightly larger than that of the piston.
 This is done to prevent damage to the liner surface due to the piston movement.

 Soft bronze rings are also fitted in the piston skirts.
 These bronze rings help during the running-in of the engine, when the engine is new, and can be replaced if necessary.

 In two stroke engines having loop or cross scavenging arrangements the skirts are slightly larger as these helps in blanking off the scavenge and the exhaust ports in the liner.